How eBay reduces fraud and risk with a global payment partner

 WeChat Pay and Alipay are blazing a trail for players across APAC, and the rest of the world.
 And they are ideal for businesses that sell to Chinese shoppers, such as retailers and travel services.
 One key thing to consider is that WeChat is a communications platform.
 And so to really get the best from this method, you should integrate it into your overall customer engagement strategy.

-The rise of mobile wallets like Apple Pay, Android Pay and Samsung Pay, is shaping the way people pay, all over the world.
+The rise of mobile wallets like Apple Pay, Google Pay and Samsung Pay, is shaping the way people pay, all over the world.
 And so, while physical payments will remain part of our daily lives for a while, mobile will certainly prevail, both online and in store.

 It must all start and end with the shopper.
 But it is also important to consider your own business needs.
 For example: for businesses with high transaction values, guaranteed payment methods are a huge advantage, and, if there is a chargeback risk, you need to understand how you can tackle it.
 Subscription businesses might need to adapt their business models in some markets, as many local methods don’t support recurring payments.